microsoft/WindowsAppSDK/docs/pull_request_template.md

-For status checks on the main branch, please use microsoft.ProjectReunion (https://dev.azure.com/ms/ProjectReunion/_build?definitionId=391&_a=summary) and run the build against your PR branch with the default paramters.
+For status checks on the main branch, please use microsoft.ProjectReunion (https://dev.azure.com/ms/ProjectReunion/_build?definitionId=391&_a=summary) and run the build against your PR branch with the default parameters.